learn-co-curriculum/rails-blog-nested-resources/README.md

 8. On the post show page, we want to have a form to submit a comment.
 Build out a form for that takes an array as a parameter, and has a [hidden field](http://apidock.com/rails/ActionView/Helpers/FormHelper/hidden_field) to handle the `post_id`.
 9. To handle this form, we need to build a comment from the post show method.

-## Rendering Collections
+## Rendering Collections, a Refactor

-We're going to do a bit refactoring on our posts index through [rendering collections](http://guides.rubyonrails.org/layouts_and_rendering.html).
+We're going to do a bit refactoring on our posts index page by [rendering collections](http://guides.rubyonrails.org/layouts_and_rendering.html) instead of iterating through our @posts in the view.
+Rendering collections is useful in keeping a complex view looking clean, and making a view DRYer.
+Our posts index page isn't the most complicated view, but it's a great starting point for refactoring our views.
+Give it a try elsewhere in our blog app as well.